frostbyte-ds/muscle-glycaemia-analysis/README.md

 ## Dependencies

 This project requires R and RStudio.
 All necessary R packages are listed in the `scripts/00_packages.R` script and can be installed by running that file.

+## License

+### Code
+The code in this repository is licensed under the [MIT License](LICENSE).

+### Text / Documentation
+The text, figures, and documentation in this repository are licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+This repository contains original work developed as part of my MSc dissertation at the University of Exeter, 2025.